Skip to content

 5. Set the Voucher Type

-This asks whether the product is tied to a specific service (SUV) versus general monetary credit (MUV).
+Look for the configuration option labelled something like Revenue Based Product? — this asks whether the product is tied to a specific service (SUV) versus general monetary credit (MUV).

 Assign the voucher type: